R. Patricia Bannister MBE, Adv Diploma Counselling, Supervisor

 Her interest in counselling had its foundations in her work with both Women's Aid, and families affected by the birth of a child with unanticipated congenital problems.
 She has been involved as a volunteer with Women's Aid and through counselling has been able to empower many women to proceed to independent lives.
 Her work in the National Health Service has been based on her caring professional approach and experience, she believes in the power of self actualisation given the right environment.

 She qualified both as a counsellor and clinical supervisor from Manchester University.
 She has completed the Cruse Bereavement training, mindfulness and a short course in CBT, Mindfulness, PTSD and Group work

-She has supervised 30 students counsellors and 11 qualified counsellors over the past 7 years and takes immense pleasure in being part of their journey to becoming qualified and effective therapists.
+She has supervised both students counsellors and qualified counsellors over the past 9 years and takes immense pleasure in being part of their journey to becoming qualified and effective therapists.
 She also has undertaken a great deal of work place supervision and counselling.